sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 ### Notifications when Sourcegraph is out of date

-Sourcegraph now shows update notifications to site admins (at 1 month out-of-date), and then to users (at 4 months out-of-date).
-This will help keep your Sourcegraph instance current with the latest bug fixes and security updates, as well as new features and functionalities.
-This will also ensure that you don’t run into issues due to running on a stale version.
+Sourcegraph now shows update notifications to site admins (at 1 month out-of-date), and to users (at 4 months out-of-date).
+This will help encourage admins to keep their Sourcegraph instance current with the latest bug fixes, security updates, and new features and functionalities.
+Keeping Sourcegraph current ensures that you don’t run into issues due to running on a stale version.

 These notifications start out as subtle informational alerts, and at 6+ months out-of-date, they will appear as red dismissible banners:

 ![container-monitoring](/blogposts/container_monitoring_sourcegraph.png "container-monitoring")

-## Seeing 10x more code in your organization than 5 years ago?
+### Seeing 10x more code in your organization than 5 years ago?

 Are you dealing with more distributed teams and repositories, and different programming languages, services, and APIs?